 - The shooting received worldwide media coverage.
 Asif Ali Zardari (the then President of Pakistan) described the shooting as an attack on “civilized people.”
 Ban Ki-moon (the then UN Secretary-General) called it a “heinous and cowardly act.”
 Barack Obama (the then President of United States) referred the incident as “reprehensible, disgusting and tragic.”
 Hillary Clinton (the then Secretary of States) said Malala had been “very brave in standing up for the rights of girls” and that the attackers had been “threatened by that kind of empowerment.”

-- The day of the attack, Madonna dedicated her song “Human Nature” to Malala.
+- On the day of the attack, Madonna dedicated her song “Human Nature” to Malala.
 She also had a temporary ‘Malala’ tattoo on her back.

 - Chief spokesman for the Pakistani Taliban, Ehsanullah Ehsan, claimed responsibility for the attack and added that if she survived, the group would target her again.
 Taliban justified the attack that Sharia says that even a child can be killed if he/she is propagating against Islam.

 - Malala was branded as an ‘American Spy’ by Tehrik-i-Taliban Pakistan and other pro-Taliban elements.

 - On 15 October 2012, Gordon Brown (the then UN Special Envoy for Global Education and former British Prime Minister) met her while she was in the hospital and launched a petition using the slogan “I am Malala,” the main aim of the petition was that there be no child left out of school by 2015.